CosmicLaca/ComfyUI_Primere_Nodes/Workflow/Manual/nodes/uniapi.md

 4. Run the node using `api_provider` + `api_service` matching the registry entry.
 5. Response parsing is delegated to `components/API/responses/<handler>.py`.

+After editing `api_schemas.json`, use the **↺ Reload API Schema** button at the top of the node to apply changes immediately — no browser reload or ComfyUI restart needed.
+A confirmation alert shows how many providers and services were loaded.

 ---

 ## 3) Schema workflow — snippet to JSON